sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-15-Spring Java Based Configuration.md

 This can be related to a XML file, not exactly though but it defines a class annotation with @Configuration will mainly be used to configured spring bean.
 Even a configuration class will have a singleton instance in spring container.

 ## @Bean
 @Bean mostly used over getter methods which returns a object of a class.
 This you can relate to <bean/> tag of XML based configuration.
-Bean attribute with name property will override the object name and later you can '@Autowire' it with '@qualifier(name=). initMethodName and destroyMethodName provies the feature what we use to have in Spring XML based configuraiton init-method and destroy-method.
+Bean attribute with name property will override the object name and later you can '@Autowire' it with '@qualifier(name=). initMethodName and destroyMethodName provides the feature what we use to have in Spring XML based configuration init-method and destroy-method.

 ## @Scope
 Scope attribute helps us to define the scope of the bean which have learnt in previous blog singleton, prototype, request, session, global and global session.